Board of Governors

 I am a doctor with expertise in diseases of the nervous system in children.
 I trained in medicine at Cambridge and undertook junior medical jobs in general medicine and histopathology in London before my appointment as a consultant at Great Ormond Street Hospital.
 I am the Professor of Paediatric Neuropathology at the UCL Great Ormond Street Institute of Child Health and the Laboratory Director for the Department of Histopathology at Great Ormond Street Hospital.
 I am Editor in Chief of the international journal, Neuropathology and Applied Neurobiology, and I am an editor of the World Health Organisation Classification of Childhood Tumours.

 Both of my children have been educated at Beechwood Park.

 It has been an honour to serve as the Governor with responsibility for communications and marketing at Beechwood Park School since 2014.
-My daughter spent five happy years at the School and my son is also enjoying his time as a pupil here.
-A strong communications strategy is central to the Beechwood community, and we are fortunate to have a first-class marketing team at the school, which is constantly finding new and exciting ways to tell the fantastic story of the pupils’ experiences and achievements.
+Both my children enjoyed they time at the School, my daughter having left in July 2017 and my son in 2022.
+A strong communications strategy is central to the Beechwood community, and we are fortunate to have a first-class marketing team at the School, which is constantly finding new and exciting ways to tell the fantastic story of the pupils’ experiences and achievements.